SanthoshKumarrS/Mini_projects/README.md

 # Mini_projects
-These are the projects i used to Learn Python
+#A collection of small Python projects to help me improve my Python skills.